 I was elected to the U.S. House of Representatives in 1989-- the first Hispanic woman to serve in Congress--following a special election to fill the seat held by the late Claude Pepper.
-I have been strongly returned to Congress since, winning 60% of the vote in 2012.
+I have been strongly returned to Congress since, running unopposed in 2014.

-To this day, I remain committed to improving the lives of my constituents and our beautiful South Florida community.
-As the economy remains a pressing issue, I support reducing taxes and cutting back unnecessary government spending.
+I remain committed to improving the lives of my constituents and our beautiful South Florida community.
+As the economy remains a pressing issue for so many of South Florida’s families, I support reducing taxes and cutting unnecessary government spending.
 I also support plans to balance the federal budget and increase tax incentives for small businesses and middle class families.
 South Florida has also felt the devastating effects of the housing crisis.
 I have fought to end predatory lending practices by mortgage companies and extend the first time homebuyers tax credit.